bathrobe/logseq-pomodoro-improved/README.md

 > ⚠️ The current implementation may have performance issues,
 > especially when there are too many running timer instances.
-> That's because time ticker needs messaging frequently between
+> That's because time ticker needs to message frequently between
-> host and plugin sandbox.
+> the host and the plugin sandbox.
 We are exploring better solutions for
-> the rendering of block content partly.
+> the rendering of block content.

 ### Running the Sample

 > 🏷 Minimal version of App [0.4.6](https://github.com/logseq/logseq/releases/tag/0.4.6) !

-- `yarn && yarn build` in terminal to install dependencies.
+- `yarn && yarn build` or `npm install && npm run build` in the terminal to install dependencies.
 - `Load unpacked plugin` in Logseq Desktop client.

+Sometimes the slash command doesn't appear after installation unless you quit Logseq and reopen it.

 ### License
 MIT